Like a Used Sofa

 At 8:01, the trader broke the silence (we’re still only eight or so people):

 “Right, we don’t want vendor X as it was like they were trying to sell us a used sofa in the demo at their offices.
 We like both vendor Y and Z’s products, but both need different modifications as you know.
-Pay both for time and materials for the modifications we need, and take an option on the purchase price for the day before the exchange goes live. <small pause> Got that?” (swear words omitted).
+Pay the time and materials fees for the modifications we need, and take an option on the purchase price for the day before the exchange goes live. <small pause> Got that?” (swear words omitted).

 Almost immediately, the trader-team’s sole attendee gets up and leaves through a door.
 Twenty seconds later, the PM arrives through another door: